-They have gone up in price in recent years, but this 1950s Mies van der Rohe modernist townhouse in Detroit, Michigan, USA still looks great value.
+They have gone up in price in recent years, but this 1950s Mies van der Rohe modern townhouse in Detroit, Michigan, USA still looks great value.

 As you might be aware, Lafayette Park was a forward-thinking development dating back to the late 1950s, with Mies van der Rohe producing designs for affordable modernist architecture that really has stood the test of time.

 The first of the ones I featured was at $225k, but just a few years prior to that, these houses were changing hands for something like $80k-$90k.
-If only we had known then.
+If only we had known then what we know now.
+Although that’s pretty much the case for the housing market in general.

-But even now, this is still affordable modernism, although you would have to be looking in the area for it to be the right option.
+But even now, this is still relatively affordable modernism, although you would have to be looking in this particular area for it to be the right option.
+I can’t see people moving countries for this, however cool and affordable it is.
 If you are – or you just want to know more for future reference – please read on.

-Talking of useful, the development is run as a ‘co-op’.
-You pay an association fee and you get plenty of benefits, such as building and grounds maintenance, security, water, ‘basic’ cable TV and internet, window washing, insurance, trash pick-up, snow removal and much more.
+It is also worth noting that the development is run as a ‘co-op’.
+You pay an association fee and you get plenty of benefits, such as building and grounds maintenance, security, water, ‘basic’ cable TV and the internet, window washing, insurance, trash pick-up, snow removal and much more.
 If it’s a reasonable fee, that is another big selling point.

-So much to appreciate with this one.
-The price is $300,000, which is similar to the last one I featured last year.
-If these were well-located in a UK city, the price would be far in excess of that.
+So much to appreciate with this one, especially with the finish.
+The price is $395,000, which is definitely the top end.
+But that still only works out at £321,000.
+If these were well-located in a UK city, the price would be far, far in excess of that.

 Images and details courtesy of Zillow.
 For more details and to make an enquiry, please visit the website.